mainmatter/playbook/src/project-procedure/digital-products/README.md

 particular problem, the respective industry and the time or budget constraints.
 We recommend using one or several of the following techniques:

-- data analysis of existing data e.g. from CRM systems, event logs or analytics data from existing web applications; utilising these data sources often helps to create a better understanding of the current situation and sometimes reveals that the actual problem is different to what it seems; if none of this data is available, think about whether it is possible to start collecting it in potentially already existing systems
+- Data analysis of existing data e.g. from CRM systems, event logs or analytics data from existing web applications; utilizing these data sources often helps to create a better understanding of the current situation and sometimes reveals that the actual problem is different to what it seems; if none of this data is available, think about whether it is possible to start collecting it in potentially already existing systems
-- user research: getting direct feedback from users of an existing product that is to be replaced or potential users of an entirely new product is the best way to understand their backgrounds, motivations and challenges
+- User research: getting direct feedback from users of an existing product that is to be replaced or potential users of an entirely new product is the best way to understand their backgrounds, motivations and challenges
-- market analysis: besides understanding the future users of a digital product, it is key to understand the market the product will operate in, its rules and limitations, what competitors with similar products are offering and what the relevant trends are
+- Market analysis: besides understanding the future users of a digital product, it is key to understand the market the product will operate in, its rules and limitations, what competitors with similar products are offering and what the relevant trends are